- Certain hazardous chemicals and pesticides that are banned or severely restricted within the EC

 - Certain hazardous chemicals and pesticides that are subject to the PIC procedure

 - All industrial chemicals and pesticides when exported in relation to packaging and labelling

 - Annex I chemicals imported or exported for the purpose of research or analysis purposes, provided the quantities do not exceed 10kg - see ‘Special RIN procedure’

 - Narcotic drugs, radioactive materials, wastes, chemical weapons, food and food additives, feeding stuffs, genetically modified organisms (GMOs), medicinal and veterinary medicinal products (apart from biocides)

 The chemicals listed in Annex I to Regulation 649/2012 fall into three groups, and for each there is a specific procedure that must be followed if you are an exporter or these chemicals:

 Mixtures and articles?

-PREPARATIONS are subject to the Regulation if the preparation contains chemicals listed in Annex I at a concentration high enough to trigger labelling obligations under Directive 1999/45/EC, the Dangerous Preparations Directive.
+MIXTURES are subject to the Regulation if the mixture contains chemicals listed in Annex I at a concentration high enough to trigger labelling obligations under Directive 1999/45/EC, the Dangerous Preparations Directive.

 ARTICLES containing chemicals listed in Parts 2 and 3 of Annex I are also subject to the Regulation, if the chemical in the article is in unreacted form, or present in a preparation at a concentration high enough to trigger labelling under Directive 1999/45/EC.